gleim/btcviz/README.md

 This repo translates Bitcoin blockchain data from JSON format into a simple Neo4j graph database (for data visualization and analysis).

-== You'll build
+== You'll create

 You'll use Neo4j's link:/understanding/NoSQL[NoSQL] graph-based data store to build an embedded Neo4j server, store Bitcoin blockchain entities and relationships.

 == You'll need

-.
-Java 7
+- Java 7
-.
-Neo4J Community Edition 2.0.1
+- Neo4J Community Edition 2.0.1
-.
-Gradle 1.8+ or Maven 3.0+
+- Gradle 1.8+ or Maven 3.0+
-. one or more ledger files in json/ (ledger #470000 is provided to start)
+- one or more ledger files in json/ (ledger #470000 is provided to start)

 == Build an executable JAR